Walnuts should be a big feature in your healthy plant based diet, mainly as they are so rich in the omega 3 fatty

 5. WALNUT BENEFITS FOR BRAIN

-Walnuts contain vitamin E, melatonin, folate and many antioxidants.
+Walnuts are good for your brain as they contain vitamin E, melatonin, folate and many antioxidants.
 All of these are neuroprotective compounds that keep your brain healthy and can play a role in reducing and alleviating symptoms of mental illnesses such as depression and anxiety.

 Vitamin E and flavenols can also help to destroy the free radicals that cause dementia.
 So, walnuts may help act as a preventative measure alongside other brain healthy antioxidants, a good exercise plan and a healthy lifestyle in general.

-Walnuts contain a compound called melatonin, which is the sleep hormone our bodies produce in the pineal gland to regulate sleep and wake cycles.
+Walnuts contain a compound called melatonin.
+This is the sleep hormone our bodies produce in the pineal gland to regulate sleep and wake cycles.

-We already produce this hormone naturally, but sometimes not enough as our natural cycles are often put out of rhythm with modern life.
+We already produce this hormone naturally, but sometimes not enough because our natural cycles are often put out of rhythm with modern life.
 These rhythms can be thrown out by electromagnetic waves radiating from mobile phones, wifi, internet, light pollution, and many other of stressors that can mess with your natural circadian rhythms.

 7. SPERM QUALITY

-If you want your man to boost his sperm’s quality, vitality, mobility and morphology then get him eating 75 grams of walnuts a day and see the magic happen.
-This ‘magic’ is due to their high levels of omega 3’s and 6’s which sperm just happen to love.
+The benefits o walnuts for a Male are many.
+If you want your Man to boost his sperm’s quality, vitality, mobility and morphology then get him eating 75 grams of walnuts a day and see the magic happen.
+This ‘magic’ is due to their high levels of omega 3’s and 6’s, of which sperm just happen to love.

 Not only that, but they are an easy and convenient snack to take out or eat on the go.
 And, you can easily slip them into his lunchbox (pardon the pun).

-Raw, unsalted walnuts seem to have exceptional qualities over other nuts, so make these a priority if you would like the benefits outlined in this post.
+Raw, unsalted walnuts seem to have exceptional qualities over other nuts.
+Make these a priority if you would like the benefits outlined in this post.